Central Luzon leads in terms of number of establishments

 E-commerce refers to the selling of products or services over electronic systems such as Internet Protocol-based networks and other computer networks.
 Electronic Data Interchange (EDI) network, or other on-line system.
 Excluded are orders received from telephone, facsimile and e-mails.

-Intermediate expense are expenditures incurred in the production of goods such as materials and supplies purchased, fuels purchased, electricity and water purchased, and industrial services done by others plus beginning inventory of materials, supplies and fuels less ending inventory of materials, supplies and fuels.
+Intermediate expense are expenditures incurred in the production of goods such as materials and supplies used; fuels, lubricants, oils and greases used; electricity and water purchased, and industrial services done by others.

 Value added is gross output less intermediate input.
-Gross output for the electricity, gas, steam and air conditioning supply sector is value of output plus income from non-industrial services done for others (except rent income from land).
-Intermediate cost is intermediate expense plus expense for non-industrial services done by others (except rent expense for land) and other expenses.
+Gross output for the Electricity, Gas, Steam, and Air Conditioning Supply sector is value of output plus income from non-industrial services done for others (except rent income from land).
+Intermediate input is intermediate expense plus expense for non-industrial services done by others (except rent expense for land) and all other expenses.

 Value of output represents the sum of the receipts from revenue from main activity, income from industrial services done for others, goods sold in the same condition as purchased less the cost of goods sold and value of fixed assets produced on own account.